Sokoan’s Sweet SolutionCreation, Creation Care , Stories

 Sokoan saw a sweet solution.
 The first year, she attended FH-facilitated trainings after which she was given a start-up hive and invested CAD $100 into her new beekeeping business.

 One bee hive consists of a wooden box with a removable lid in which seven honeycomb frames hang.
 Ever pastoral, Sokoan proceeded to train several of her church congregants in bee-keeping.
-Pastor Sokoan’s new group of bee enthusiasts took the early proceeds the sale of their honey to purchase materials to make 12 more hives, as well as a comb-spinning device to more easily extract the honey.
+Pastor Sokoan’s new group of bee enthusiasts took the early proceeds of the sale of their honey to purchase materials to make 12 more hives, as well as a comb-spinning device to more easily extract the honey.
 Together, they are producing more than five litres of honey per week.
 The group is even learning how to breed queen bees, which can fetch a good price as beekeeping’s popularity grows in their region.

 Now only a few years later, Sokoan’s little bee farm is now buzzing with activity, and prosperity.
 Each year following she’s made more and more money in return.
 In recent years, she’s made CAD $300 annually from her bees!